Advanced-Computer-Lab-2022/EduZone/README.md

 ## Build Status

+### Project Status

 Eduzone is currently in the development phase, during which we are actively creating and improving the various features of the platform.

+### Bugs and issues are being fixed

+- Some frontend components redirect to different pages then what it should be
+- Some menus are not working properly
+- Students cannot view the correct answers to an exercise

 ## Code Style